DProkos/Mikrotik-ASS/README.md

 ## 🇬🇧 English

 ### Description
-The **Mikrotik-ASS (Advance Setup Script)** is an advanced Python script that automates the initial setup process for a Mikrotik router.
+The **Mikrotik-ASS (Advanced Setup Script)** is an advanced Python script that automates the initial setup process for a Mikrotik router.
 Through interactive prompts, the script automatically performs essential configuration tasks, including:

 - Setting the router identity.
 - Selecting and configuring an interface for DHCP client.